Nandita Debbarma

 Nandita Debbarma Reang is an Indian politician of the Tipra Motha Party.
 She is a member of the 2023 Tripura Legislative Assembly, representing the Raima Valley Assembly constituency.

 Political career

-Nandita Debbarma Reang became the first woman legislator from Raima Valley constituency.
-On July 7, 2023, Nandita was suspended from Tripura Legislative Assembly budget session along with 5 others after staging a protest.
+Nandita Debbarma Reang became the first woman legislator from the Raima Valley constituency.
+On July 7, 2023, Nandita was suspended from a Tripura Legislative Assembly budget session along with 5 others after staging a protest.